-The University of Arkansas is classified among the nation's top 108 research universities for doctoral degrees, research expenditures and scholarly productivity according to the Carnegie Foundation for the Advancement of Teaching.
-The foundation recognizes what we already know: We like exploring, discovery and creativity.
-They are the foundation of education at the university and the building blocks for a stronger economy in Arkansas and beyond.
+The University of Arkansas is classified among the research universities with the highest level of research, measured by number of doctoral degrees, research expenditures and scholarly productivity, according to the Carnegie Foundation for the Advancement of Teaching.
+The Carnegie Foundation recognizes what we already know: We like exploring, discovery and creativity.
+This research and creative work is fundamental to moving the university into the top 50 ranking of public research universities in America.

 Interdisciplinary Research Strengths

 We've identified six broad research strengths that stretch across multiple colleges and schools of the university.
 They don't cover everything we do, but they suggest how much we embrace interdisciplinary work.

 - Health – We explore solutions to cure chronic diseases, deliver health care more efficiently and create clearer policies for public health.

 - Nanotechnology — Our researchers and graduate students create nano materials with real-world applications, from atomic-level lubricants to microscopic drug-delivery systems to electrical circuitry at the scale of one billionth.

 - Energy and Environment – We focus on the human and planetary scale by developing new technologies that redefine the power grid, photovoltaics, biomass and environmental policy.
 University researchers direct their efforts toward reducing energy consumption and conserving the environment.

 - Art, Architecture and Humanities – Our creative writing, history and architectural design programs rank among the best in the nation.
 The university's interdisciplinary approach combines art and humanity to produce a fuller picture of the world.

 - Food Safety – We study the entire food-safety cycle from the organic production of crops to the development of nutritional blends of food.
 Arkansas is an agricultural state and policies developed here have a far-reaching effect on the residents of our state and across the country.